Account

 Description

+Abraham Lincoln was born dirt poor, had less than one year of formal schooling, and became the nation's greatest president.
+Frederick Douglass spent the first twenty years of his life as a slave, had no formal schooling, and became one of America's greatest writers, activists, and spellbinding orators.
 At a time when most whites would not let a black man cross their threshold, Lincoln invited Douglass into the White House.
-Lincoln recognized that he needed Douglass to help him destroy the Confederacy and preserve the Union; Douglass realized that Lincoln's shrewd sense of public opinion would serve his own goal of freeing the nation's blacks.
-Their relationship shifted in response to the country's debate over slavery, abolition, and emancipation.
+Lincoln recognized that he needed Douglass to help him preserve the Union; Douglass realized that Lincoln's shrewd sense of public opinion would serve his own goal of ending slavery.

 Tag This Book